Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Single-star sequences in the Hyades and Pleiades

 Here we apply the same methodology to the Pleiades.
-The sample of $\approx$1300 stars within 10\,pc of the nominal centre of the Pleiades open cluster as defined by \citet{Heyl2022} includes 1191 sources with $-0.2\le$BP-RP$<$3.9\,mag and $-2.0\le$G$_{\rm abs}\le 13.5$\,mag.
+The sample of approximately 1300 stars within 10\,pc of the nominal centre of the Pleiades open cluster as defined by \citet{Heyl2022} includes 1191 sources with $-0.2\le$BP-RP$<$3.9\,mag and $-2.0\le$G$_{\rm abs}\le 13.5$\,mag.
 After rejection of 112 stars with dubious Gaia photometry, and the identification of 171 stars as likely astrometric or photometric binaries, we retain a sample of 908 bona fide single stars.
 We employ the PARSEC CMD 3.7 web interface\footnote{http://stev.oapd.inaf.it/cmd} to obtain version 1.2S grids of non-rotating isochrones in the Gaia EDR3 photometric system for a range of ages and [M/H], and for a visual extinction of A$_{\rm V} = 0.12$\,mag \citep[][and assuming A$_{\rm V} = 3.1*$E(B-V)]{Meynet1993,vanLeeuwen2009}\footnote{We attribute the higher A$_{\rm V}=0.20$\,mag reported by \citet{Heyl2022} due to their use of strictly solar metallicity [M/H] = 0 isochrones.}.
-Absolute G$_{\rm abs}$ magnitudes are based on the photo-geometric distance estimates provided by \citet{Bailer2021}. $\chi ^2$ minimisation is used to find the best fitting isochrones to the 235 brightest (G$_{\rm abs} \le 8.0$\,mag) bona fide single upper-main-sequence stars.
+Absolute G$_{\rm abs}$ magnitudes are based on the photo-geometric distance estimates provided by \citet{Bailer2021}. $\chi ^2$ minimisation is used to find the best-fitting isochrones to the 235 brightest (G$_{\rm abs} \le 8.0$\,mag) bona fide single upper-main sequence stars.
 This yields lg(age [yr]) = $8.10 \pm 0.07$ and [M/H] = $0.07 \pm 0.03$ for the Pleiades open cluster.

-The colour-magnitude diagram (CMD) of $\approx$900 bona fide single stars in the Pleiades open cluster, and the family of best fitting PARSEC isochrones is shown in Fig.\ \ref{fig:PleiaCMDall}.
+The colour--magnitude diagram (CMD) of $\approx$900 bona fide single stars in the Pleiades open cluster, and the family of best-fitting PARSEC isochrones is shown in Fig.\ \ref{fig:PleiaCMDall}.
 Similar to the Hyades, PARSEC isochrones provide an excellent fit to the observed sequence for G$_{\rm abs}\lessapprox 9.0$\,mag.
-For 9.0$<$G$_{\rm abs}<$11.0\,mag, the isochrones predict fainter G magnitudes, respectively bluer BP-RP colours, by up to 0.15\,mag.
-For still fainter, mid- to late M-dwarfs, the isochrones tend to predict too bright G magnitudes, respectively too red BP-RP colours (Fig.\ \ref{fig:IsoResidualsPleiades}).
+For 9.0$<$G$_{\rm abs}<$11.0\,mag, the isochrones predict fainter G magnitudes by up to 0.15\,mag and bluer BP-RP colours.
+For still fainter, mid- to late M-dwarfs, the isochrones tend to predict overly bright G magnitudes and redder BP-RP colours (Fig.\ \ref{fig:IsoResidualsPleiades}).